chaos-polymtl/lethe/doc/source/parameters/cfd/velocity_source.rst

 Velocity Source
 ===============

-This subsection allows you to defined velocity-dependant source term.
+This subsection allows you to define velocity-dependant source terms.
 Two families of velocity source terms are supported.
 They enable the simulation of  problems in a Lagrangian reference frame for which the Coriolis and centrifugal forces must be added or of problems including porous media.

-Rotating frame
+Rotating Frame
 ~~~~~~~~~~~~~~

 Rotating frame simulations use the following parameters: